OpenArkStudio/ARK/CONTRIBUTING.md

 2. `develop` branch.

-	(1).There is a `develop` for `ArkGameFrame` developing version.
+	(1).There is a `develop` for `ARK` developing version.
 It is our stable developing branch.
 After full testing, `develop` branch will be merged to `master` branch for the next release.

 	(2). **You are recommended to submit bugfix or feature PR on `develop` branch.**